SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 sol = solve(prob)
 ```

 Now we get a `DtLessThanMin` code, meaning the solver failed to converge.
-The reason for this is an index problem, our algebraic contraint equation does not use the 2nd derivative term $\ddot{x}$.
+The reason for this is an index problem, our algebraic contraint equation does not use the 2nd derivative term ``\ddot{x}``.
 To solve index problems, the algrebraic constraints must be differentiated until they contain the highest order terms.
 This can be done as an exercise, however, this provides a perfect segway to the tool that can do this for us: ModelingToolkit.jl

 ### ModelingToolkit.jl
 ModelingToolkit.jl uses symbolic math from Symbolics.jl to provide automatic index reduction and problem simplificaiton to provide the optimal form for a numerical solver.
-To define the same problem attempted previously in ModelingToolkit.jl, we first specify an independant variable $t$ and it's differential operator
+To define the same problem attempted previously in ModelingToolkit.jl, we first specify an independant variable ``t`` and it's differential operator

 ```@example l1
 using ModelingToolkit